mattbierner/blog.mattbierner.com/_posts/2017-04-18-i-am-a-camera.md

 # Attempt One: Digital Back
 With the camera chosen, my next task was to find a way to capture video that more or less matched what the camera would normally record to film.
 I wanted to capture the unique views offered by mounting any of Minolta's old Rokkor lenses on the SR-T 101, as well as image effects such as focus and depth of field.

 My first thought was to create a poor-man's digital-back by swapping out the film for a digital sensor.
-While this sounded great in theory, realizing it on the cheap proved problematic.
+While this sounded great in theory, realizing it on the cheapproved problematic.

 To begin, I stripped down an [ELP fisheye USB webcam][elp] to remove its built-in optics and other such accoutrements, leaving the sensor directly exposed.
 I then mounted the sensor roughly where the film would go in the SR-T 101.